-Changing up the number of days you train can automatically help with switching up a boring routine.
-Not only does it help with maximizing weight loss and stamina, but also increases motivation and gets you in the right mood.
+Changing the number of days you train can automatically help with switching up a boring routine.
+Not only does it help with maximizing weight loss and stamina, but it also increases motivation and gets you in the right mood.
 Helping yourself is the number one thing in working out.
-Demotivation is most of the time the reason behind quitting.
+Demotivation is, most of the time, the reason behind quitting.

-So, changing up the frequency of training and incorporating different workout routines on different days helps.
-Increases motivation and allows your mind to feel happier and look forward to a new workout each day.
+So, changing the training frequency and incorporating different workout routines on different days helps.
+It increases motivation and makes your mind happier, and you look forward to a new workout each day.
 This does not mean you have to exercise seven days a week.
-But, if you workout three times a week, then try to workout four or even change your workout on those days.
+But, if you work out three times a week, try to work out four or even change your workout on those days.
 Giving you something to look forward to in every session.

 A Workout Buddy

 There are plenty of fitness challenge ideas to incorporate into your routine.
-One of them is to workout with someone.
-Choose a friend who loves to exercise and automatically you will be switching up your routine.
+One of them is to work out with someone.
+Choose a friend who loves to exercise; automatically, you will switch up your routine.
 Workout buddies are the reason why most people stick to an exercise routine.
-They have the motivation and letting someone down does not seem right.
+They have the motivation, and letting someone down does not seem right.
 So, it is a win situation for both; using a friend to exercise with and changing a mundane workout into something fun and energizing.

 Take Up Classes or Join a Membership

 Doing what is right for you should be the main thing.
-However, sometimes we do not make ourselves and our health the main priority.
-Rather we do what others are doing and focus all our energy on someone else.
+However, sometimes we do not prioritize ourselves and our health.
+Instead we do what others are doing and focus all our energy on someone else.
 Taking up a group workout class can be the ultimate solution to get you going.
-A class can help make friends, enjoy fitness and not take it too seriously.
+A class can help you make friends, enjoy fitness and not take it too seriously.
 Keeping it light-hearted and working on a better lifestyle side by side.

-Also, joining a membership can help to feel as if you are a part of something more than a singular workout routine.
+Also, joining a membership can help to feel like you are a part of something more than a singular workout routine.
 You pay, enjoy, and feel satisfied at the end.
-Classes and memberships do not have to be expensive and finding a good gym is quite easy.
-So, enjoy the time you spend while working out and make sure to make yourself the main priority.
+Classes and memberships do not have to be expensive, and finding a good gym is relatively easy.
+So, enjoy the time you spend working out, and make sure to make yourself the main priority.

 How Often Should You Switch It Up?

 All of these challenging ideas are helpful.
 But how often should you utilize them?
-Switching up your workout routine depends on several factors; plateau, boredom, demotivation, and whether or not it is challenging or not.
-It depends on how you feel and what you need your body and mind to achieve.
+Switching up your workout routine depends on the plateau, boredom, demotivation, and whether or not it is challenging.
+It depends on how you feel and what your body and mind need to achieve.

 How your mind adapts and keeps everything in check.
-So, when you feel demotivated, even if there is no physical reason to add a variety to your workout, do so.
-Motivation is the biggest factor in keeping an exercise routine steady.
-Whenever you feel as if you need to switch it up, do it and watch all the benefits; physical and mental roll in.
+So, when you feel demotivated, even if there is no physical reason to add variety to your workout, do so.
+Motivation is the most significant factor in keeping an exercise routine steady.
+Whenever you need to switch it up, do it and watch all the benefits, physical and mental, roll in.

-Making the decision to add a variety to your workout or incorporating a fitness challenge can be hard and worrisome.
+Deciding to add variety to your workout or incorporate a fitness challenge can be complicated and worrisome.
 But in the end, you need to do what is right for you.
-Switching it up can help prevent injuries and workout the muscles you tend to ignore most of the time.
+Switching it up can help prevent injuries and work out the muscles you tend to ignore most of the time.
 So, adding intensity or changing up the whole exercise routine can be beneficial in the long run and more!